oktadev/spring-boot-react-example/README.md

 ## Help

 Please post any questions as comments on the blog post, or visit our [Okta Developer Forums](https://devforum.okta.com/).
-You can also email at developers@okta.com if would like to create a support ticket.
+You can also email developers@okta.com if would like to create a support ticket.

 ## License